vck3000/vim_talk_v1/vim_tutorial_part2.md

-## 8. The best part of Vim, macros.
+## 8. Macros, the true "power" of Vim.

 To start recording a macro, press `q_`, where `_` is a register.
 To stop  recording a macro, press `q`.